ksingh25/rdflib/README.md

 ```

-3. Download a file over http (currently https is not working), parse and serialize it.
+3. Download a file over http (**currently https is not working and needs debugging**), parse and serialize it.

-put the foaf_modified.n3 (original foaf file has some special characters which are causing problems for parsing) file on a folder on your PC and run a simple HTTP Server to make it accessible on web.
+Download and put the modified [foaf.n3](https://raw.githubusercontent.com/ksingh25/Files/main/foaf.n3) file in some folder on your PC.
+Then run a simple HTTP Server to make it accessible on web.
+Original foaf file has some special characters which are causing problems for parsing.

-On your PC:
+On your PC `cd` to the folder containing foaf.n3 file and start the server:

 `sudo python -m SimpleHTTPServer 80`

 Now to the ESP32 (using picocom)

-Please put the ip address of the local pc hosting modified foaf.n3 in the file example_parse_foaf.py and upload it to ESP32.
+Please put the ip address of the local pc (hosting modified foaf.n3) in the file example_parse_foaf.py and upload it to ESP32.

+`picocom -b 115200 /dev/ttyUSB0`

 connect to WiFi
 ```